Logilype/school-caf-kiosk/README.md

 # School Cafeteria Kiosk

-Currently, the project is work in progress.
+Currently, the project is WIP.